-Working in conjunction with local charities BoxSmart and Nottinghamshire YMCA, the Trust has been awarded the grant by The National Lottery ‘Awards for All’ fund to deliver their collaborative ‘Weak to Wonder Woman’ project over two seven-week programmes.
+Working in conjunction with local charities BoxSmart and Nottinghamshire YMCA, the Trust has been awarded the grant by The National Lottery ‘Awards for All’ fund to deliver their collaborative ‘I am Wonder Woman’ project over two seven-week programmes.

 The project will create support sessions for local women (aged 16+) affected by issues ranging from long-term unemployment to domestic violence and mental health problems in order to develop a unique blend of health, technical and transferable life skills.

 Healthy living and empowerment sessions will be delivered for participants at the Malt Cross by BoxSmart, a local community group that supports women from the Black and Minority Ethnic and Refugee (BAMER) community who have experienced domestic violence.